mindrays/blogpost/_posts/2020-11-27-artsy-stuff.md

  <iframe width="480" height="360" src="https://www.youtube.com/embed/Y8FwS_VDk8M" frameborder="0"> </iframe>

  I recently came across the procreate app on youtube while looking for digital lettering tutorials.
 This app has a plethora of options and I have seen some stunning digital arts online.
 I followed a youtube tutorial on koi fish.
-The app creates a time lapse video of any project you create, you can find my edited video above :)
+The app creates a time-lapse video of any project you create, you can find my edited video above :)